ThomasMertes/seed7/src/read_me.txt

   LONG_SIZE: Size of a long int in bits.

-  POINTER_SIZE: Size of a pointer in bits.
+  INTTYPE_SIZE: Size of an inttype in bits (either 32 or 64).

   FLOAT_SIZE: Size of a float in bits.

   DOUBLE_SIZE: Size of a double in bits.

+  FLOATTYPE_SIZE: Size of an inttype in bits (either FLOAT_SIZE or DOUBLE_SIZE).

+  POINTER_SIZE: Size of a pointer in bits.

   OS_OFF_T_SIZE: Size of os_off_t in bits.